Ame-Build/Ame-Bus-Doc/src/content/docs/introduction/welcome.md

 title: Welcome
 ---

-Ame Bus let you build microservices with NATS and Rust.
+Shizuku let you build microservices with NATS and Rust.

-The documentation on this website is for Ame Bus.
+The documentation on this website is for Shizuku.
 For information about NATS, see [NATS documentation](https://docs.nats.io/).